Clayton, West Yorkshire

 Clayton, or Clayton Village, is a civil parish in the City of Bradford metropolitan borough in West Yorkshire, England, situated 3 miles to the west of Bradford city centre.
 It is listed in the Domesday Book, meaning that it dates back to at least the 11th century.
 It was privately owned from 1160 to 1866.
 It was noted for its clay.
 More recently, Clayton was a key location in the British and international wool trade, being the home of the British Wool Marketing Board headquarters.
 The old building was demolished and converted into housing in the late 1990s.
 The village re-acquired civil parish status with a parish council in 2004.

-The main street of the village – Clayton Lane – which runs alongside the park, includes several traditional pubs, a popular crawl route for many residents.
+The main street of the village – Clayton Lane and pasture lane – which runs alongside the park, includes several traditional pubs, a popular crawl route for many residents.
 Starting at the top of the lane is the Fleece, moving down past the Royal Hotel to the Albion and the Black Bull – the oldest pub in the area.The Fiddlers Three and the Quarry Arms have now shut down.
-There are also several shops, churches and a nearby golf club and reservoir at Clayton Heights (now designated as a Country Park) with views of the city of Bradford and the village of Thornton across the valley.
+There are also several shops, churches and a golf club and reservoir at Clayton Heights (now designated as a Country Park) with views of the city of Bradford and the village of Thornton across the valley.